F1rst-Unicorn/tiny-auth/doc/store.md

 An arbitrary name to be used to reference this LDAP configuration.
 See user / client password for details.

-### bind dn format

-A list of templates to describe how to transform the name of a user into a distinguished name.
-Entries are tried in order.
-The only available variable is `user` and is the string the user passes as its username.

 ### urls